 No psychiatric medications directly treat the symptoms of dissociative disorders.
 However, ongoing research is revealing that specific combinations of medications can effectively treat dissociative conditions, especially when they are comorbid with other psychiatric disorders.
 By treating other underlying conditions that trigger dissociative symptoms, dissociative conditions are improved as well.

 Most people who have a dissociative disorder also have another psychiatric condition.
-Anxiety and depression are the most prevalent mental health conditions and are often comorbid with dissociative disorders.
-Comorbid disorders can create a vicious cycle in which the symptoms of one condition make the symptoms of another condition worse.
 As dissociative symptoms often develop in response to overwhelming emotional stress or pain, worsening depression and anxiety can trigger deeper and longer periods of dissociation.

 Dissociative disorders are not psychotic disorders, and psychotic symptoms are rare in people with these disorders.
-Dissociative disorders are defined precisely by the fact that they approach psychosis without reaching it.
-People with dissociative disorders are usually aware that their perceptions are unusual; in fact, this intact sense of reality testing is one of the clinical criteria for diagnosis.
 Even so, antipsychotic medications can be used to treat dissociative disorders, just as they are used to treat a wide range of non-psychotic psychiatric disorders.
 Atypical antipsychotic medications have been found to stabilize mood and to reduce anxiety and intrusive symptoms in people with dissociative disorders.

 Therapy for Dissociative Disorder